jacksund/simmate/src/simmate/workflow_engine/README.md

 ## What is a `NestedWorkflow`?

 Some workflows are "nested", which means it's a workflow made up multiple other workflows.
-An example of this is the `relaxation_staged` workflow, which involves a series of relaxations of increasing quality and then a final energy calculation.
+An example of this is the `relaxation.vasp.staged` workflow, which involves a series of relaxations of increasing quality and then a final energy calculation.